Written by 10:31 JSON, Languages & Coding

 rename a key

 These examples show basic JSON data manipulation options.
-For more details, please refer to the official documentation.

 Unlike XML, JSON is stored in text columns.
 While we can store XML as BLOB objects and use customized indexes on those columns, JSON data is stored as a simple UNICODE text and needs interpretation to be processed.
 It could impact performance in reading and writing large JSON documents.
 One option to mitigate this problem, on JSON columns that are smaller than 1700 bytes, is to create a non-clustered index on them or use them as included columns (in that case, the limit does not apply).
 Until SQL Server delivers a dedicated data format, performance improvements are limited.
 You could create computed columns and index them, or use full-text indexes, but with an increase in JSON document size, performance will degrade.